 Calmont

-Maurice and Yvette Roulleau were teachers at the school of Calmont, where they spent happy days.
-In the dark hours of the war, their destiny was linked to that of the Weinribs, a Jewish family from Belgium.
+When war breaks out, Maurice Roulleau and his sisterr Yvette are around thirty years old.
+They are teachers in Calmont and live with their parents in Nailloux.
+In the dark hours of the war, their destiny will be linked to that of the Weinribs, a Polish Jewish family who came from Belgium.

 Calmont

-The soldiers leave in the evening leaving the small village in a state of shock.
+Before leaving, a German officer orders that the body be hung for three days before being placed in a coffin, under penalty of reprisals.
+The soldiers leave in the evening, leaving the small village in a state of shock.